-The track day schedule advances from walking: running half laps to full laps!
+This week the runners' track day schedule advances from walking: running half laps to full laps!
 It was amazing to me how far that quarter mile (one lap) felt the first few trips around.
-Believe it or not, the distance will seem to ‘shorten’ as you become accustomed to the track environment.
+The distance will seem to ‘shorten’ as you become accustomed to the track environment.
 It’s hard to imagine, but you might need to devise a way to count laps as the number completed increases, and your mind starts to wander onto topics other than discomfort and exhaustion.
 “When can I walk again?” becomes, “Oops I missed the walk mark!”

-One thing to keep in mind is that all the effort expended and miles run in following THIS training plan becomes part of the base you’ll establish for FUTURE runs of the same or longer distances.
-Many runners train at a lowered level almost ALL YEAR long, not just in advance of a specific race, so that the agony of starting from months off is avoided.
-For example, the long run distance might be maintained at 3-4 miles most weeks, unless a specific plan was started in advance of competition.
+One thing to keep in mind is that all the effort expended and miles run or walked in following THIS training plan becomes part of the base you’ll establish for FUTURE runs of the same or longer distances.
+Many runners train at a lower level almost ALL YEAR long, not just in advance of a specific race, so that the agony of starting from zero preparedness, after months completely off is avoided.
+For example, the weekend long run/walk might be maintained at a distance of 3-5 miles most weeks if runs/walks of 1-2 miles are performed several days during the week.

-Consider mentally adjusting your goals early on in this plan to thinking you’ll maintain a minimum weekly mileage AFTER your 2017 Turkey Trot 5K, to be ready for the NEXT RACE.
+Consider mentally adjusting your goals early to thinking you’ll maintain a minimum weekly mileage AFTER competing the 2018 Turkey Trot 5K race, to be ready for the NEXT RACE.

-Remember, go to the RESOURCES page for all 2017 Turkey Trot related downloads:
+Remember, go to the RESOURCES page for all Turkey Trot 2018 Training related downloads:

-TURKEY TROT WITH TRACK DAYS 5K Beginner Training Plan Calendar
+- 2018 TURKEY TROT 5K Training Plan Calendar (beginner runners)

 BRIDGE TO PHYSICAL SELF